marckean/vNetPeerings/README.md

 - the T1 vNet can't talk directly with the T3 Transit Hub vNet
 - the T3 Transit Hub vNet can't talk directly with the T1 vNet

+This 5 part deployment deploys the below Azure based **network components only** including the ExpressRoute gateway, but not the non-network components shown e.g. VMs, NICs, Load Balancers or ExpressRoute circuit itself - these are here to show what it could ultimately look like or be used for.

 <p align="center">
   <img src="AzureNetworkT1,T2,T3.jpg" width=80%>
 </p>